Exhibition at ICA San Jose, 2024

 A Solo Exhibition at The San Jose Museum of Quilts & Textiles

 The Forgotten Women of Science features lesser-acknowledged female scientists, from ancient times to the nineteenth century when the suffrage movement took shape.
 Through multi-media works, texts and images, I challenge the inadequate recognition of female scientists in historic records by highlighting their names, stories, and achievements.
 The information for this exhibition is taken from libraries, articles, books, and online sources.
 I have showcased diverse countries and cultures but still, many names are not represented here, including the Iranian female scientists from the medieval to the nineteenth century.
-This is due to insufficient or contradictory data that she encountered in my research.
+This is due to insufficient or contradictory data that I encountered in my research.

 An Introduction showcases nine scientists whose works I found remarkable for their time and circumstances.
 Many images of early female scientists have not survived or are not suitable for artistic production.
 Using images I gathered, I digitally illustrated these nine scientists and composed the panels with diagrams, reflecting their scientific works, and their brief life stories.
 The layout of the panels and colors represent pages of manuscripts and scientific themes.
 The softness of hues and layered images symbolize their “forgotten” names in our current memories.
 In some of the panels, parts of their biographies are crossed out as a commentary on the inconsistency of profiles that I found on these women.